Neoteroi/BlackSheep-Docs/docs/client.md

     # do something before the request is sent
     response = await next_handler(request)

-    # do something with the response from remote server
+    # do something with the response from the remote server
     return response

 client = ClientSession()